 Select the interior design, but make sure they will last longer.
 Fabrics are better than anything painted or glued that will disintegrate within a year.
 When choosing the exterior of the casket, choose the color and material that you think would best suit the deceased.

-There are three fundamental choices when it comes to buying a casket you can generally choose from: a funeral home, online provider, and casket retailer.
-There are pros and cons for each, which one is right for you will depend on your preference and your budget.
+When buying a casket you can generally choose from: a funeral home, online provider, and casket retailer.
+There are pros and cons for each one, but the best for your loved one will be based on your budget and preferences.

-1. Funeral home – it is most convenient to buy a casket through the funeral home, which will be handling your funeral arrangements.
-When purchasing from a funeral home, the Funeral Rule protects consumers.
-This law requires the funeral home to provide you with a price list before showing you their inventory.
+1. Funeral home – it is most convenient to buy from the funeral home, which will be handling your funeral arrangements.
+When purchasing from a funeral home, the FTC Funeral Rule protects you.
+This law commands the funeral home to provide you with an itemized price list before showing you their inventory.

 2. Online providers – buying a casket has been easier through online providers.
-Big-box stores such as Walmart and Costco are now selling caskets online.
-In recent years there are many national online casket providers to choose from.
-Many people find buying from online providers cheaper than buying from funeral homes.
+Popular stores like Walmart and Costco are now selling caskets online.
+In recent years there are many online casket providers to choose from.
+Many people prefer buying from online providers because it is cheaper than buying from funeral homes.

 3. Casket retailers – there are many casket retailers with a showroom in your area where you can buy caskets.
 These casket showrooms are similar to a funeral home.
 Only they are retailing caskets.
 Most of these companies offer casket at a lower price than funeral homes.